 If I’m breastfeeding, can I just have my partner do the sleep training for me, so baby doesn’t have to think about nursing?
-Unfortunately, no. I don’t recommend it.
-If nursing has consistently been a part of your child’s sleep routine, then the nursing parent needs to be the one to communicate the new boundaries.
+This works for some families, but it is not my typical recommendation.
+If nursing has consistently been a part of your child’s sleep routine, then the nursing parent should to be the one to communicate the new boundaries.

 * There are unique circumstances where it may make sense to approach this differently.
 If you have concerns, let’s talk.